stuycs-gh-classrooms/nxtm-p00-pd09-mmm/README.md

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.
 A line of Orbs along height/2 appears, with water level ~3/4 up the screen.
-The user can
+The user can choose to activate Gravity, Spring, and Buoyancy force.
+With these forces, Orbs will float inside the water and a spring will connect them, factoring in the Buoyancy and Gravity forces.
+Their velocity will be influenced by this spring; they will initially be moving in random x and y directions.